chevron_left Health risks

 There is no vaccine against Lyme disease.
 Prevention is therefore the best advice:

 If you do get bit by a tick, remove it as soon as possible with tick tweezers or a tick card.
 Monitor the bite site for at least 3 months.
-If the tick has been attached to your skin for 24 hours or longer, or if you develop a fever in the weeks following the tick bite, contact your doctor.
-In that case, antibiotics may be useful to prevent Lyme disease.
-The sooner you act, the greater the chance of successful treatment.
+If the tick has been attached to your skin for 24 hours or longer, or if you develop a fever in the weeks following the tick bite, contact your GP.
+In some cases, antibiotics may be useful to prevent Lyme disease.
+The earlier you act, the greater the chance of successful recovery.

 More information